Cruzille: Demography

 The inhabitants are called Cruzillois.
 There are around 200 inhabitants.

 Schools

 There are no more schools in the village.
 There is a nursery in the old school building.

 Older children can go to primary school to Lugny or Saint-Gengoux-de-Scissé.
 There is a secondary school in Lugny.

-For lycées, teenagers should go to high school to Tournus but some also decide to go one in Mâcon.
+For lycées, teenagers should go to high school to Tournus but some also decide to go to one in Mâcon.

 Religion

 Cruzille is part the Notre-Dame-des-Coteaux en Mâconnais parish based in the nearby village of Lugny.

 Economy

 Cruzille's economy is mostly in the wine-making industry.